Characters of the Final Fantasy XIII series: Critical reception

 The characters introduced in XIII-2 received a mixed reception, with some praising their inclusion and others saying they were too weak.
 Ryan Clements felt that the characters seemed to have no clear focus, with the only driving force being the quest for Lightning.
 VanOrd thought the characters were good, but said that the game focused too much on Serah and Noel, rather than the more engaging characters of Lightning and Caius.
 Dale North of Destructoid was the most positive, finding the characters very well fleshed out, understandable and well-voiced by the cast. den Ouden thought that the characters alright and well voiced, but "[fell] flat when the actors [had] awkward dialogue to work with".
 Juba was extremely critical of the characters and their story, seeing the company taking the "weakest" characters and placing them center stage, while the "best" characters, such as Lightning and Fang, were relegated to the background.
 Parish was disappointed in the character's development, saying that Serah was never given any true power within the game's narrative, and that Noel was under-developed beyond his original premise, with the "stronger" characters from the original game being a noticeable loss.
 On top of this, he disliked how the two "least liked" characters from XIII (Serah and Hope) were given such large roles.
 Parkin was especially critical, saying the characters were "irritating or forgettable, full of fuzzy or weak motivations and stuffed with tortuous, posturing dialogue".
 Despite this, he said that Serah's warmth endowed the game with a comforting atmosphere.

 The characters' resolutions in Lightning Returns received much criticism.
-Marty Silva of IGN found the writing for the characters uninteresting, and that the game had "forgotten why we ever liked these characters in the first place".
+Marty Sliva of IGN found the writing for the characters uninteresting, and that the game had "forgotten why we ever liked these characters in the first place".
 VanOrd stated that every character was "defined by the most basic of traits, all of which serve the needs of the plot, rather than the plot flowing from the needs of the characters".
 He also felt that their dialogue was overly frequent and poorly written.
 GamesRadar's Ryan Taljonick found Lightning off-putting, and saw the inclusion of the other characters as "more like a ham-fisted attempt at fan-service than a critical plot element".
 Kotaku's Mike Fahey was also unimpressed both with Lightning and how the other characters had stayed very much the same between XIII-2 and Lightning Returns, with them needing Lightning to move on.
 Dave Riley of Anime News Network found that the characters had improved slightly over their previous appearances, saying that "dropping the pretense of stoic seriousness transmutes some of the sub-series's most insufferable elements into something marginally more tolerable, especially as it regards its main character".